Plan your safari

 South Africa

-The world’s finest leopard viewing, in Africa’s most polished lodges.
+Kruger & Sabi Sand — arguably the world’s finest leopard viewing, in some of Africa’s most polished lodges.

 Overview

 The Sabi Sand is a private reserve sharing an unfenced boundary with Kruger National Park — wildlife flows freely, but vehicle numbers do not.
-Generations of careful guiding have made its leopards utterly relaxed, and nowhere on earth watches them better.
+Generations of careful guiding have made its leopards utterly relaxed, and few places on earth watch them better.

 This is also the home of the polished South African lodge: superb food, spas, private plunge pools and rangers who have guided the same traversing land for decades.
 Flights from Johannesburg take about an hour, so it is the easiest world-class safari to reach.